 In this paper, we evaluated the use of a pairwise ensemble of perceptrons for multilabel classification.
-Our results showed that despite the need for training a quadratic number of classifiers, the resulting incremental learning algorithm can be efficiently applied to large-scale text categorization problems.
-Moreover, in terms of accuracy, the pairwise approach compares favorably to multiclass multilabel perceptrons, a recent algorithm for training an one-per-class ensemble of perceptrons in a coordinated way by making the training signal of each perceptron dependent on a loss function that depends on the entire ranking, and thus dependent on the predictions of the other perceptrons in the ensemble.
+Our results showed that the resulting incremental learning algorithm can be efficiently applied to large-scale text categorization problems such as the Reuters 2000 benchmark dataset, which are too complex for popular text categorization techniques such as standard support vector machines due to their super-linear time complexity.
+Recently, however, efficient alternatives have been proposed [Joachims, 2006].

+In terms of accuracy, the pairwise approach compares favorably to multiclass multilabel perceptrons, a recent algorithm for training an one-per-class ensemble of perceptrons in a co-ordinated way by making the training signal of each perceptron dependent on a loss function that depends on the entire ranking, and thus dependent on the predictions of the other perceptrons in the ensemble.
 With the pairwise approach, we go an alternative way and try to break up the problem into independent subproblems by not trying to directly minimize any particular ranking loss, but by trying to learn the ordering relation that induces the ranking.
 This comparison of principles for addressing ranking problems is, in our opinion, the most important contribution of this work.
-In addition, we also believe that pairwise classification has not yet been tried with a problem
+In addition, we also believe that pairwise classification has not yet been tried with a problem of this size (both in number of training examples and in number of labels).